-HIST 481 History of Modern China (3)
+HIST 481 History of China from the Opium War to Deng Xiaoping (3)

 A study of the history of modern China from 1644 to the present.
 Focus is on the process of change, as China moved from her perceived position at the center of the civilized world to that of a nation-state in a complex international environment.